Nuremberg: Demographics

 Nuremberg has been a destination for immigrants.
-39.5% of the residents had an immigrant background in 2010 (counted with MigraPro).
+19.2% of the residents had an immigrant background in 2022 (counted with MigraPro).

 Economy

 Nuremberg for many people is still associated with its traditional gingerbread (Lebkuchen) products, sausages, and handmade toys.
 Pocket watches — Nuremberg eggs — were made here in the 16th century by Peter Henlein.
-Only one of the districts in the 1797-1801 sample was early industrial; the economic structure of the region around Nuremberg was dominated by metal and glass manufacturing, reflected by a share of nearly 50% handicrafts and workers.
+Only one of the districts in the 1797–1801 sample was early industrial; the economic structure of the region around Nuremberg was dominated by metal and glass manufacturing, reflected by a share of nearly 50% handicrafts and workers.
 In the 19th century Nuremberg became the "industrial heart" of Bavaria with companies such as Siemens and MAN establishing a strong base in the city.
 Nuremberg is still an important industrial centre with a strong standing in the markets of Central and Eastern Europe.
 Items manufactured in the area include electrical equipment, mechanical and optical products, motor vehicles, writing and drawing paraphernalia, stationery products and printed materials.

 The city is also strong in the fields of automation, energy and medical technology.
 Siemens is still the largest industrial employer in the Nuremberg region but a good third of German market research agencies are also located in the city.

-The Nuremberg International Toy Fair, held at the city's exhibition centre is the largest of its kind in the world.
+The Nuremberg International Toy Fair, held at the city's exhibition centre, is the largest of its kind in the world.

 Tourism

 Nuremberg is Bavaria's second largest city after Munich, and a popular tourist destination for foreigners and Germans alike.
-It was a leading city 500 years ago, but 90% of the town was destroyed in 1945 during the war.
 After World War II, many medieval-style areas of the town were rebuilt.